dantoniazzo/food-around/backend/README.md

 # Food Around - Backend

-This is the backend for the Food Around application, which provides APIs for managing users favorite restaurants and their locations.
+This is the backend for the Food Around app, which provides APIs for managing users favorite restaurants and their locations.

 ## How to start the server